BrowserStackCE/browserstack-examples-robot/README.md

   This run profile executes the entire test suite in parallel on a single browser, deployed on a docker image.

-- Note: By default, this execution would run maximum 5 test threads in parallel on Docker.
-Refer to the section ["Configuring the maximum parallel test threads for this repository"](#Configuring-the-maximum-parallel-test-threads-for-this-repository) for updating the parallel thread count based on your requirements.

 ---

 # BrowserStack